 Marketing Strategy of Linkedin analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Linkedin marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Linkedin marketing mix, help the brand succeed in the market.

 Let us start the Linkedin Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Linkedin marketing strategy can be explained as follows:

 LinkedIn is a leading global professional website which connects business professionals across the world.
 LinkedIn is an employment related social networking platform which primarily focuses on creating a network of professionals from various industries who can connect with each other.
 The services in its marketing mix facilitates companies to promote themselves by posting about the current jobs, business and their activities and insights.